mbarker84/css-irl/src/pages/accessibly-hiding-focus-outlines.md

 }
 ```

+Of course, you might not want to remove the focus ring on _every_ type of element, and you can style specific elements according to preference.

+### Improving the accessibility

 My colleague modified the code slightly so that the class is added with JS.
 That way the website will still be accessible if JS fails to load, as the focus styles will remain intact.
 Additionally, I made a couple of small changes: Switching the deprecated `event.which` property to `event.keyCode`, and appending the class to the `<body>` tag instead of the document root (which is just a personal preference):

 ```js